gcrossie/ski-trip-planner/README.md

 | Random Forest | 4.11 |
 | Gradient Boosting | **4.02** |

-Gradient Boosting achieved the lowest average cross-validation MAE.
+Gradient Boosting had the lowest average MAE.

-It also showed relatively consistent performance across the different folds.
+This supported the result from the original train/test split.

 ---

 ## Hyperparameter Tuning

-`GridSearchCV` was used to test different Gradient Boosting hyperparameter combinations.
+I used `GridSearchCV` to test different Gradient Boosting settings.

 The best parameters were: